Protecting Young Children from Fire Hazards at Home

 At Martin Jean & Jackson, we can help you hold the right party accountable if your home fire was caused by another party’s negligence and carelessness.
 In the meantime, however, we hope that you and your family can stay safe from serious burn injuries and other home fire hazards, especially during the winter when temperatures drop.

 In this blog post, we’ll touch on basic fire safety precautions you can discuss with young children.

 Teaching Young Children About Fire Safety

 In 2013, more than 125,000 children under the ages of 19 were admitted to an emergency room for burn injuries, and that number has stayed relatively constant over the years.
-In spite of this danger, nearly three-quarters of American families don’t have any fire escape plan in place, nor do they practice their plan regularly.
+In spite of this danger, nearly four-quarters of American families don’t have any fire escape plan in place, nor do they practice their plan regularly.
 For these reasons, it’s important to start discussing fire safety with your kids when they’re young, and creating a comprehensive escape procedure that takes your children’s current ages into account.

 When building your fire escape plan, you should consider how many outside exits exist throughout your house, and give each family member a clear course of action in the event of a home fire.
 Make sure to review the full plan at least once a year and perform fire drills every few months, preferably in the dark to simulate nighttime conditions.